The Joint MSPAS/MPH Curriculum is an integrated, graduate-level curriculum that consists

 54 weeks, including the six-week public health field study.
 Students return to campus

-for the last eight weeks to complete their MPH Capstone and MSPAS Summative courses.
+for the last three weeks to complete their MPH Capstone and MSPAS Summative courses.

 The White Coat Ceremony celebrates the students' transition from the classroom to the clinic